Seattle SuperHawks

 Visual Design System

-The visual design system balances the energy of sports branding with the professionalism needed to present the organization as credible and structured.
-Typography and color were used consistently across the website and promotional graphics to create a recognizable identity while maintaining clarity and usability.
+The visual design system balances the energy of sports branding with the professionalism needed to establish credibility.
+Typography and color were applied consistently across the website and promotional graphics to create a recognizable, cohesive identity.

 CMS & Implementation